Vresse-sur-Semois The Little Switzerland of Namur

 🏰 The Middle Ages and the Lordship of Orchimont

-In the 13th century, under Jacques I, the County of Orchimont extended widely, encompassing territories from Laval-Dieu in the west to Naômé in the east, making this stronghold the true historical capital of the Lower Semois.
+In the 13th century, under Jacques I, the county of Orchimont expanded widely, encompassing territories stretching to Laval-Dieu in the west and Naômé in the east, making this stronghold the true historical capital of the Lower Semois.

 The "Castle of the Flayers"